ariffaisal-github/temperature-dashboard/README.md

 - Rate-limiting (100 requests/sec per user)
 - Designed for horizontal scalability (multi-core + proxy-friendly)
 - Structured for future enhancements like clustering, caching, and load balancing

+## 🚀 Usage

+### Login

+1. Open the application in your web browser
+2. Use the following credentials to log in:
+   - **Email:** test@example.com
+   - **Password:** 123456

+### Viewing Temperature Data

+After logging in, you'll be automatically directed to the dashboard where you can:

+- View real-time temperature data in an interactive graph
+- See timestamps for each temperature reading
+- Watch as new data points are added automatically

+### Real-time Updates

+The temperature graph is updated dynamically by fetching data from the `/api/temperature` endpoint at regular intervals.
+The graph will automatically update to show the latest temperature readings along with their timestamps.

 ## 🚀 Running the Project